hobywan/miranda/README.md

 ###### Basic background
 [DNA](https://en.wikipedia.org/wiki/DNA) and [RNA](https://en.wikipedia.org/wiki/RNA) are nucleic acids which are major macromolecules for all forms of life.
 They differ in their chemical structure since RNA is single-stranded as opposed to DNA.
-A [miRNA](https://en.wikipedia.org/wiki/MicroRNA) is a small non-coding RNA, which dysregulation can lead to known [diseases](https://en.wikipedia.org/wiki/MicroRNA#Disease) and cancer.
+A [miRNA](https://en.wikipedia.org/wiki/MicroRNA) is a small [non-coding](https://en.wikipedia.org/wiki/Non-coding_RNA) RNA, which dysregulation can lead to known [diseases](https://en.wikipedia.org/wiki/MicroRNA#Disease) and cancer.
 It tends to fold to itself while attempting to reach stability that is:

-- a maximal number of matched basis,
+- a maximal number of matched bases,
 - a minimal released energy induced by the conformation process.

 <table>